-- 7.3.1 An application by an individual seeking to be licensed as a representative and/or approved as a responsible officer, is made to the SFC jointly by the individual and the licensed corporation to which he/she is, or is proposing to become, accredited.
-It is the responsibility of the individual to ensure that the information provided in support of his/her application is neither false nor misleading, and the responsibility of the licensed corporation to verify this and to endorse the application. - 7.3.2 Because the licensed corporation is responsible for verifying the accuracy of the supporting information, the SFC requires that communications concerning any such application are conducted directly between the SFC and the licensed corporation or its professional services provider, if any.
+- of the individual to ensure that the information provided in support of his/her application is neither false nor misleading, and the responsibility of the licensed corporation to verify this and to endorse the application. - 7.4.2 Because the licensed corporation is responsible for verifying the accuracy of the supporting information, the SFC requires that communications concerning any such application are conducted directly between the SFC and the licensed corporation or its professional services provider, if any.
 This ensures that the information comes from a single source and avoids situations in which an individual applicant provides information that the licensed corporation is unaware of and has not had the opportunity to verify or endorse.
-This means that licensed corporations must work closely with individual applicants to ensure that they are fully aware of all communications from the SFC and that any information provided to the SFC in support of such applications is neither false nor misleading. - 7.3.3 The SFC will enter into direct communication with individual applicants only in exceptional circumstances, for example, where the communication concerns a matter of a criminal or regulatory nature in relation to which an individual has a legal obligation or entitlement to maintain confidentiality to the exclusion of the licensed corporation.
+This means that licensed corporations must work closely with individual applicants to ensure that they are fully aware of all communications from the SFC and that any information provided to the SFC in support of such applications is neither false nor misleading. - 7.4.3 The SFC will enter into direct communication with individual applicants only in exceptional circumstances, for example, where the communication concerns a matter of a criminal or regulatory nature in relation to which an individual has a legal obligation or entitlement to maintain confidentiality to the exclusion of the licensed corporation.

-7.4 Return of application
+7.5 Return of application

-- 7.4.1 We may return your application if it is incomplete and/or it has unresolved fundamental issues.
+- 7.5.1 We may return your application if it is incomplete and/or it has unresolved fundamental issues.
 You may re-submit it later with additional documents and/or information for our re-consideration and further processing.
-Examples of situations in which we may return your application are: - (a) You have not applied for the appropriate type(s) of regulated activity. - (b) You have not completed the required forms, supplements and questionnaires, or have not provided necessary supporting documents. - (c) You have not provided explanations as to why you are fit and proper to be licensed in the light of your "Yes" answer to any question in the following sections of the respective forms or supplements: - Disciplinary Actions and Investigations - Financial Status - Character
+Examples of situations in which we may return your application are: - (a) You have not applied for the appropriate type(s) of regulated activity. - (b) You have not completed the required forms, supplements and questionnaires, or have not provided necessary supporting documents. - (c) You have not provided explanations as to why you are fit and proper to be licensed in the light of your "Yes" answer to any question in the following sections of the respective forms or supplements: - Disciplinary Actions and Investigations - Financial Status - Character - Mental Health (for individuals only) - (d) You do not appear to have met the competence requirements set out in "Guidelines on Competence".
+(Note: Sections 3 and 4 of the Guidelines set out the competence requirements applicable to corporations and individuals respectively for licensing purposes.
+If there are exceptional circumstances which you would like us to

-- Mental Health (for individuals only) - (d) You do not appear to have met the competence requirements set out in "Guidelines on Competence".
-(Note: Section 4/Appendix A and section 5/Appendix B of the Guidelines set out the competence requirements applicable to corporations and individuals respectively for licensing purposes.
-If there are exceptional circumstances which you would like us to take into account in your application, please provide us with further information.) - (e) You indicated that you are required to have an employment visa in Hong Kong to carry out the proposed regulated activities but you have not applied for it. - (f) You are a director (as defined under Schedule 1 to the SFO) of your proposed accredited principal and only apply to be its licensed representative but not responsible officer. - (g) You have not provided sufficient information on your proposed business and operational workflow. - (h) You do not have at least two proposed responsible officers who appear to have met the competence requirements (with one of them being fully competent) for each regulated activity that you intend to carry on.
+- take into account in your application, please provide us with further information.) - (e) You indicated that you are required to have an employment visa in Hong Kong to carry out the proposed regulated activities but you have not applied for it. - (f) You are a director (as defined under Schedule 1 to the SFO) of your proposed accredited principal and only apply to be its licensed representative but not responsible officer. - (g) You have not provided sufficient information on your proposed business and operational workflow. - (h) You do not have at least two proposed responsible officers who appear to have met the competence requirements (with one of them being fully competent) for each regulated activity that you intend to carry on.

-7.5 Withdrawal of application
+7.6 Withdrawal of application

-7.5.1 You may choose to withdraw your application prior to the approval or refusal of the application by the SFC.
+7.6.1 You may choose to withdraw your application prior to the approval or refusal of the application by the SFC.
 In such circumstances, the application fee will not be refunded.

-7.6 Processing time
+7.7 Processing time